wg-osr/walkerga.github.io/BGX/NPC_Coast.md

 <img src="/images/NPC_Coast.png" alt="Coast NPC">

-# Pallonia, Contemplating Nun
-<span class="alchemy">She's sitting on a rock, contemplating the waves.
+<span class="alchemy"> **Pallonia, Contemplating Nun**<br>She's sitting on a rock, contemplating the waves.
 Thin, long teeth, blue eyes.
 Her nun habits are weathered and too big for her.
 She sees the future.<br><br>*"I know why you're here.
 It's the same reason everyone else comes to see me, and you shall get the same answer..."*</span>

-<ins>The Problem</ins> - There are much bigger, cosmic forces at play than local conflicts between bandits and merchants, and nobody is acting on them.
+- <ins>The Problem</ins> - There are much bigger, cosmic forces at play than local conflicts between bandits and merchants, and nobody is acting on them.
 The children of a god is roaming the area, bringing chaos in its wake and nervousness in the heaven!

-<ins>Wants</ins> -- Acknowledgement of the cosmic disturbance, or alternatively be left alone.
+- <ins>Wants</ins> -- Acknowledgement of the cosmic disturbance, or alternatively be left alone.

-<ins>Hates</ins> -- Mundane questions, petty questions, selfish questions.
+-<ins>Hates</ins> -- Mundane questions, petty questions, selfish questions.

-<ins>Quirk</ins> -- She thinks on a broader scale than you.
+-<ins>Quirk</ins> -- She thinks on a broader scale than you.
 She never stops contemplating the waves.

-<ins>Stats</ins> -- As a *Diviner*.
+- <ins>Stats</ins> -- As a *Diviner*.

 ---